vem22/udacity_churn/README.md

 ### Images folder
 #### eda
-This folder will contain the results of the EDA.
-Running the project, it will be created those files:
+Once the project has been executed, this folder will contain the results of the EDA:
 - `churn_distribution.png`, the dataset churn distribution
 - `columns_correlation_heatmap.png`, the correlation heatmap
 - `customer_age_distribution.png`, the age distribution